Q&A on UWCSEA admissions

 Can we convert our application or offered place from boarding to a day-student place, or from day-student to a boarding place?

-Once an offer has been made we are very rarely able to reconsider a day applicant for a boarding place, or a boarding applicant for a day place.
-This is because we have limited space availability for each category of offers and different criteria for assessing the student’s suitability for a place as a day-student or as a boarder.
+It is usually too late once an offer has been made to reconsider a day applicant for a boarding place, or a boarding applicant for a day place.